Marcello-Sega/pytim/README.md

 # References  <img src="https://raw.githubusercontent.com/Marcello-Sega/gitim/ITIM/media/soot1small.png" width="180" align="right" style="z-index:999;">

-We plan to submit soon a manuscript to report on the features/improvements of pytim with respect to the previous available code.
+We plan to submit soon a manuscript to report on the features/improvements of pytim with respect to the previously available code.
 In the meanwhile, if you use pytim, please cite this web page, and read and cite the papers corresponding to the method you are using:

 [M. Sega, S. S. Kantorovich P. Jedlovszky and M. Jorge, _J.
 Chem.
 Phys._ **138**, 044110 (2013)](http://dx.doi.org/10.1063/1.4776196) The generalized identification of truly interfacial molecules (ITIM) algorithm for nonplanar interfaces.